sabansen/paypal/202/doc/src/Introduction.md

 For developpers.

-This module contain composer.json file.
+This module contain composer.json and package.json files.
-See the [composer documentation][composer-doc] to learn more about the composer.json file.
+See the [composer documentation][composer-doc] and [npm documentation][npm-doc] respectively to learn more about these files.
 The module namespace is : `PaypalAddons`.

 Starting from the 4.5 version, PayPal module for PrestaShop will use PPBTlib.